dxw/contracts/agreements/govsite.md

     1.  dxw's fees for GovSite will be calculated each calendar month and billed in arrears.
+    2. On request, we will bill you for a years' service in advance.
+If we bill for a year in advance, we will discount our fee by the equivalent of two months' normal service.
-    2. Invoices are payable within 14 days.
+    3. Invoices are payable within 14 days.
-    3.  dxw may charge interest on overdue invoices at 5% over the Bank of England's base rate.
+    4.  dxw may charge interest on overdue invoices at 5% over the Bank of England's base rate.
     5. You shall make payment by BACS transfer or (if agreed in advance with dxw) credit or debit card. dxw does not accept cheques.